gomezbl/redentities/docs/01-introduction.md

 The way you explote your data, determines the way it should be stored.

-This project is part of Mantra Framework, which uses fully Red Entities as its OM layer to build its components.
+This project is part of Mantra Framework, which uses fully Red Entities as its object-mapper data access layer to build its components.

 [Next - #02 Providers config](/docs/02-providers.md)